OpenRCT2/docs/setup/options.rst

   Can be one of three values:

-  * *Windowed* - the game will run inside a window with standard decorations like minimize and close buttons.
+  * *Windowed* - the game will run inside a window with standard decorations like minimise and close buttons.
   * *Fullscreen* - the game is allowed to take over the screen output, allowing the game to achieve better performance than Fullscreen (borderless window).
 Switching to and from the window (such as through Alt+Tab) will cause a short delay.

     * When Fullscreen is selected, you can also select the Display Resolution the game should run at.
 The options available depend on your monitor.